 Regarding the curriculum partnership between the two schools with a focus on inspiring students to STEM careers, the students from the rural school in Lugari district were able to learn new things.
-They for example, were able for the first time to venture into the village and learn through interaction with the local environment - the stream and water well they visited as sources of water for their school.
-Visiting the local stream and neghbourhood home which were the two main sources of water was new learning that surprised villagers who wanted to know why the students were not in school.
+They for example, were able for the first time to ven interaction with the local environment - the stream and water well they visited as sources of water for the neghbourhood home which were the two main sources of water was new learning that surprised villagers who wanted to know why the students were not in school.
 On the other hand, the students learning about a Canadian city and Canada as a country resonated easily as the students indicated that while they had never traveled out of Kenya, they really would like to travel to Canada.
 The students were able to view themselves in the videos taken on the laptop and this was also new learning for them through some new technology.
 They were so keen to view themselves on video on the laptop small real estate screen as depicted in Figure 4.